isaaclyman/SuperTextAdventureMaker/README.md

 `>`: The right caret.
 You usually press Shift+. (shift-period) to type this.

-`` ` ``: The backtick.
-This is not an apostrophe!
-It's usually on the upper-left corner of your keyboard.

 `|`: The pipe.
 This is usually above the Enter key.
 It may look like two vertical lines stacked on top of each other.

 ## How does it work?